jayparmar88/Piano-Music-Generation-Using-Deep-Learning/README.md

 In music generation using deep learning, the LSTM model is typically trained on a large dataset of existing music to learn the patterns and structure of music.
 Once the model is trained, it can be used to generate new music by sampling from the learned distribution of notes and chords.
 By adjusting the temperature parameter of the sampling process, the model can be made more or less creative, producing variations on the learned patterns or generating entirely new musical ideas.

-## Features :

-- **Piano Music Generation:** The primary feature is the ability to generate piano music using a pre-trained deep learning model.
-- **Customization:** Users can tweak various parameters to influence the style, tempo, and complexity of the generated music.
-- **Evaluation:** Assess the quality of generated music using metrics like melody coherence, harmony, and overall composition structure.

 ## Requirements :